Categories

 Carstory Integration

 The team at Vast has a new product that we think you might like.
 It is a free service called Carstory, and it shows car shoppers on your website vehicle details page how your vehicle compares to the rest of the market.
 Check out their demo at carstory.com for more information.
-If you would like to sign up click here and check all of the products to enroll in.
-Again, this is totally free!
+If you would like to sign up this is included in Auto Ad Manager.
+Again, this is a totally free add on!

 Image Watermark